 Try one of our favorite trick or treat outings — the side streets in Manhattan’s more residential neighborhoods.
 Here, residents decorate the outside of their buildings and take turns serving candy treats on the stoops of each building, so kids and parents don’t have to be nervous about going inside a stranger’s apartment.
 It’s great fun, and the pedestrian-only zone is ideal for little ones to parade around in their Halloween costume and meet others.

 Ask any locals you meet about their neighborhood Halloween in New York City Halloween.
-We’ve seen some streets in the East 70s go all out with stoop-side candy baskets and great decorations, and even found a "haunted house" made of cardboard and flapping black garbage bags that was terrifying the little kids on West 90th Street.
+We’ve seen some streets in the East 70s go all out with stoop-side candy baskets and great decorations, and even found a “haunted house” made of cardboard and flapping black garbage bags that was terrifying the little kids on West 90th Street.
 Sadly, is the hugely popular West 69th Street Halloween Party, that extends from Central Park West to Broadway along pretty brownstone-lined streets, has been cancelled for 2021 due to Covid.
 Google your location for suggestions on safe trick or treating in several neighborhoods.